loosebooster/CS/README.md

-# self-studying curriculum in Computer Science
+# self-curriculum in Computer Science

 [ 2022.12 - ]